Bob Morales: History

 Later in 1998 he began promoting motocross races at the legendary Carlsbad Raceway and formed a racing club called CMXR (Carlsbad Motocross Racing).
 In early 2000 Morales founded ASV Inventions, Inc. to develop, market and distribute his inventions.
 ASV developed into a leading brand of motorcycle parts and accessories and Morales had been awarded several more patents for products marketed under the ASV brand.
 In late 2007 ASV Inventions acquired Universal Engineering, Inc. a brand of motocross parts and accessories.

 In 2011 Morales introduced his family to BMX racing at one of the local BMX tracks that he had raced at as a youth.
 Morales' middle son Dane Morales took well to racing bicycles and went on to achieve success in BMX racing on a national and international level.
 Morales' involvement with his young son's racing inspired him to begin designing BMX racing products for young BMX racers.
 In 2013 Morales re-established his former bicycle brand Auburn Cycles with the introduction of an American made BMX mini racing frame designed specifically for his son Dane to race and develop.

-On September 8th 2018, Morales was inducted into the National BMX Hall of Fame in a ceremony at the Olympic training center in Chula Vista, CA. Morales was inducted for his contributions to the BMX bicycle industry.
+On September 8, 2018, Morales was inducted into the National BMX Hall of Fame in a ceremony at the Olympic training center in Chula Vista, California.
+Morales was inducted for his contributions to the BMX bicycle industry.

 In addition to two wheel (Cycle) interests, Morales has also been involved with four wheel (cars & karts) sports as well.

-In September of 2019, Morales founded ASV Motorsports.
-A Porsche 911 automobile service business.
-Morales has been a longtime Porsche automobile enthusiast since his early 20's and has been restoring, buying and selling Porsche automobiles as a hobby since the early 1980's.
+In September 2019, Morales founded ASV Motorsports, a Porsche 911 automobile service business.
+Morales has been a longtime Porsche automobile enthusiast since his early 20s and has been restoring, buying and selling Porsche automobiles as a hobby since the early 1980s.
 Morales appeared in a photo with one of his early Porsche cars alongside his partner Todd Huffman and his car in a 1986 BMX Action magazine interview and photo spread with the two partners about their business Mor Distributing, the parent company of Scootster Scooters and Auburn Cycles.

 Morales has been a longtime member of the Porsche Club of America (PCA) and the Porsche Owners Club (POC) and has also competed in sports car racing events with these two clubs since the early 2000's and has earned awards and championships in automobile and Kart racing.
 Morales still participates in motorcycle, karting and automobile competitions.